lawnjelly/godot-llightmap/README.md

 As you only need it to create lightmaps on desktop as a preprocess, the lightmaps produced can be used with a standard build of the engine / standard templates.

 I'm hoping to eventually make some builds for windows / linux x86_64 so users won't need to compile.
 The custom build is only needed to create the lightmaps / probe data.
 Once these are created they can be used in standard vanilla Godot engine (with a gdscript addon for probes, but that requires no compilation).

+### Tips
+* For each light, you can control the volumetric effect (soft or hard shadows) by changing the x, y, and z scale in the node `Transform` properties.
+* Be sure to use bounces in order to get colors from textures.
+You can make a bounced scene darker by reducing the bounce power.